davidsantiago01/Python_Listing_and_Counter_Word/README.md

 # Python_Listing_and_Counter_Word
 This code helps identify the top 50 most frequently used words in a text with Counter.
 Since I write poetry I wanted to determine which word I tend to repeate unconsiously, in order to wake up awarness and avoid those words if possible.
+Code is attached as a file.

 ### Tools